sfbrigade/datasci-sba/onboarding/02_development_environment.md

 To activate the conda python environment run
 `source activate datasci-sba`

+To deactivate the conda python environment run
+`source deactivate`

 You need to activate the python environment every time you open a new terminal window.

 Now, you want to install all the appropriate requirements.